-Therapy For Women Struggling With Anxiety, People-Pleasing Or Emotionally Abusive Relationships
+Therapy for Neurodivergent Women Navigating Anxiety, People-Pleasing & Emotionally Painful Relationships

-I’m a Licensed Clinical Social Worker providing individual trauma-informed, relational therapy (not couples therapy) for adult women in Louisiana, Florida, and Virginia (in-person in Baton Rouge and telehealth).
+I'm a Licensed Clinical Social Worker with 25+ years of experience providing individual, trauma-informed, neurodiversity-affirming therapy (not couples therapy) for adult women in Louisiana, Florida, and Virginia — in person in Baton Rouge and via telehealth.

-Many of the people I work with are caring, capable, and used to holding it all together.
-They may look fine on the outside, but internally feel stuck in overthinking, anxiety, self-doubt, or a constant sense that something is terribly wrong in their relationships.
+Many of the women I work with are autistic, AuDHD, or neurodivergent — some diagnosed late, some still wondering.
+All of them are caring, capable, and used to holding it all together.
+They may look fine on the outside, but inside they feel stuck in overthinking, anxiety, self-doubt, or a constant sense that something is wrong in their relationships.

 Therapy May Be A Good Fit If You: